syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/How-to.md

 ---
 layout: post
 title: How to | SfPopupLayout |Xamarin.Android | Syncfusion
-description: How to topics in SfPopupLayout
+description: Explains how to achieve various requirements with SfPopupLayout
 platform: Xamarin.Android
 control: SfPopupLayout
 documentation: ug